⚠️ TL;DR - The Key Facts

 "TorGuard affiliates are the backbone of our marketing team.
 You will continue to receive commission payments for all your referrals every month of active service." - TorGuard Affiliate Program page

-These terms attracted quality partners who spent years building content, creating reviews, and driving traffic to TorGuard.
-Some affiliates referred thousands of customers, building what they believed would be passive income streams based on TorGuard's explicit promises.
+These terms brought in solid partners who put in years of work building content, writing reviews, and sending traffic TorGuard's way.
+Some affiliates actually referred thousands of customers, creating what they thought would be steady passive income based on TorGuard's clear promises.

 The Pattern: How TorGuard Stopped Paying